IBM/SalesEnablement-PowerVS-L3/docs/Part 5/02 Access-instance.md

 ![](_attachments/part5_step10a.png)

+!!! tip "Did you record the file name and location?"

+    Earlier, when the key was downloaded the filename may have been different than **ssh_private_key.pem**.
+In the next steps, be sure to use the name the file was saved as when downloaded.
+If the file was saved with any special characters (e.g. **ssh_private_key (1).pem**) it is recommended to change the filename to something without any special characters to avoid issues when uploading the file to the IBM Cloud Shell environment.

 Locate the **.pem** file in  Downloads folder specified earlier and  wait for the transfer to finish.
 A dialogue box will appear in the bottom-right corner of the IBM Cloud Shell window when the upload is complete.

 ![](_attachments/part5_step10b.png)